Kyoto Itinerary 4 Days: A City of a Million Temples

 It should take between 2 and 3 hours to get to the top of the mountain, where you’ll find some beautiful views of Kyoto.

 Check out this detailed guide to Fushimi Inari Shrine.
-It includes insider tips for seeing the shrine as well as its history and religious meaning.
+It includes insider tips for visiting the shrine, its history, and its religious meaning.

 How to Get to Fushimi Inari Taisha:

-• From downtown Kyoto, take the Keihan train line and get off at Fushimi Inari Station.
+- Take the Keihan train line from downtown Kyoto and get off at Fushimi Inari Station.

 2. Nanzen-ji (Zen Buddhist temple)

-The first stop in the Higashiyama Northern District is the beautiful temple complex of Nanzen-Ji.
-Constructed in the 1200s, Nanzen-ji is one of the most important Zen Buddhist temples in Japan.
+The first stop in the Higashiyama Northern District is the beautiful Nanzen-Ji temple complex.
+Constructed in the 1200s, Nanzen-ji is one of Japan’s most important Zen Buddhist temples.

-The reason I loved visiting this temple so much was that its extensive grounds had so many interesting features.
+I loved visiting this temple because its extensive grounds had many fascinating features.

-• Main Gate: The first interesting structure you’ll come to is the massive wooden main gate, Sanmon, which was built in the 1600s.
-You can climb to the top floor for lovely views of Kyoto.
+- Main Gate: The first interesting structure you’ll see is the massive wooden main gate, Sanmon, built in the 1600s.
+Climb to the top floor to enjoy lovely views of Kyoto.

-• Sub-Temples: There are 3 sub-temples with lovely Zen gardens.
+- Sub-Temples: There are three sub-temples with lovely Zen gardens.
 It’s not necessary to visit them all.

-Lonely Planet says that there is a waterfall in the woods behind the temple, but I was unable to find it.
+There was supposed to be a waterfall in the woods behind the temple, but I could not find it.

 How to Get to Nanzen-ji:

 Alternatively, take the Keihan train line to Sanjo Station.
-Then change to the Tozai subway line getting off at Keage Station.
+Then, change to the Tozai subway line and get off at Keage Station.

 3. Eikan-do (Buddhist temple)